British Choirs on the Net

 • Macclesfield Male Voice Choir, Cheshire This 50 voice choir is available for concerts within the South Manchester/East Cheshire conurbation and this year celebrates it's 50th anniversary which was crowned with a concert in April 2005, featuring Aled Jones.
 On October 8th at Bollington, Cheshire we sing alongside Nigel Ogden ( the Organist Entertains - BBC)

-• Macclesfield Mydel Ladies' Choir, Cheshire: e-mail only: contact Sophie Peach.
-Founded more than 50 years ago as the Dormel Singers.
+• Macclesfield Mydel Ladies' Choir, Cheshire Founded more than 50 years ago as the Dormel Singers.
 Their repertoire ranges from Fauré to ladies' barbershop, with some music written specifically for them.

 • Madrigal Mystery Tour Singers, Notting Hill, London 16 or so dedicated singers all passionate about choral music, especially early music, and always donating at least half their proceeds to Comic Relief.